Uniradiance/WebEncryptor/README.md

 # This is an Offline Web Encryption Software
 It features hybrid encryption using ChaCha20-Poly1305 and AES-GCM, creating a tool that is complex to both encrypt and decrypt.
 Its security level equals the combined security of ChaCha20-Poly1305 plus AES-GCM, plus an additional margin of safety.

 Although intended to run in browsers, restrictions of the Web Crypto API reduce its utility by half.
-Fortunately, deployment using python http.server is straightforward.
+Fortunately, I made a simple deployment program in python.

 ## Encryption Rules
 1. Base Password (Password for Encryption): The password used for all encryption/decryption.
 All cryptographic keys derive from this.